The Person Who Hit Me Has No Insurance – Do I Still Have A Car Accident Claim?

 ©Winburn Law Offices

-We only practice personal injury law and have represented clients from all over the United States as well as the State of Vermont who have had accidents in Vermont – in Springfield, Manchester, Burlington, Montpelier, Woodford, Rutland, Woodstock, Brattleboro, St. Albans, the Northeast Kingdom, Wilmington, Bennington and anywhere else where there is jurisdiction in the State of Vermont.
+We handle cases all over the State of Vermont – in Bennington, Burlington, Brattleboro, Rutland, Woodstock, St. Albans, Montpelier, Manchester, Springfield, the Northeast Kingdom and anywhere else where there is jurisdiction in the State of Vermont.

 If you believe you have an accident claim contact us for a free evaluation – if we take your case, we don’t get unless we get money for you!